Experiencing an Ashram in Rishikesh, Uttarakhand.

 I’ve come to realise that part of what draws me back to India is that it is a country full of – and place for – seekers.
 If India is the land of seekers, Rishikesh is the beating heart and soul of India.
 Rishikesh is also the Yoga capital of the world.

-Given the status that Rishikesh holds, searching for yoga retreats, yoga teacher training courses, ashrams, meditation courses, ayurvedic healing, reiki and energetic healing (the list goes on) can be a daunting task.
+Given the status that Rishikesh holds, looking for the best ashram in Rishikesh, searching for yoga retreats, yoga teacher training courses, ashrams, meditation retreats in Rishikesh, ayurvedic healing, reiki and energetic healing (the list goes on) can be a daunting task.
 To start with the term “Rishikesh” is usually applied somewhat loosely.

 What visitors mean by “Rishikesh” is the area of Laxman Jhula and Tapovan, a few miles north of Rishikesh town itself.
 Two bridges span the vibrantly emerald Ganges that runs between the cliffs here: the Laxman Jhula Bridge and the Ram Jhula Bridge.